astropy/SPISEA/docs/getting_started.rst

 Stellar Evolution and Atmosphere Models
 -------------------------------------------------------
-PyPopStar requires grids of stellar evolution and atmosphere models in order to function.
-The evolution models are stand-alone and specific to PyPopStar.
+SPISEA requires grids of stellar evolution and atmosphere models in order to function.
+The evolution models are stand-alone and specific to SPISEA.
 The atmosphere model grids use the STScI CDBS conventions and should be placed in the ``cdbs/grid`` directory.

 You will need to download 2 files: